ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 In the next screen, you will choose the IP address and port that your server will bind to.

 If you wish to setup a cluster, this is the place to add nodes to the cluster and choose their addresses.
 You should configure the cluster only on the first node and **not** on each of them separately.
-The first node will generate the required configuration for the entire cluster, and will provide a Zip file and detailed guidance on how to continue with the other nodes.
+The first node will generate the required configuration for the entire cluster and will provide a Zip file and detailed guidance on how to continue with the other nodes.

 For a smooth setup experience, please make sure that the IP address and port are available in each machine.
 The wizard will validate this and throw an error if they are being used.
 When using port 443, you need to ensure that it hasn't already been taken by other applications like Skype, IIS, Apache, etc. On Linux, you might need to [allow port 443 for non-root processes](https://superuser.com/questions/710253/allow-non-root-process-to-bind-to-port-80-and-443).